-Serbia: Draft Law on the Mandatory Electronic Transport System (e-Delivery Notes)
+Serbia: Law on the Electronic Delivery Note System for the Movement of Goods

 The Serbian Ministry of Finance has issued a draft law regarding electronic transport documents or delivery notes.
 The law is set to make the use of electronic delivery notes mandatory from January 2026.